-When considering a dentist, people will want to see you, but they also want to see how others respond and react to you.
-Finding patients that are willing to partake in your video will go a long way in the eyes of future patients!
+When considering a dentist, people want to see you, but they also want to see how others respond and react to you.
+Finding patients that are willing to participate in your video will go a long way in the eyes of future patients!

 3. Recruiting New Talent

 When job applicants research your practice, they’re most likely looking at your “About” and “Meet the Team” pages on your website.
 They may also look your practice up on social media.
 This is because people try to determine whether your practice would be a good fit for their skills and personality.

 As a video marketing agency, we recommend showing off why your practice is a great place to work at.
 Show liveliness, culture, fun, and also your team hard at work on projects.

 Here are a few ideas:

 - Interview current employees and ask them why they love working for your practice.

 - Give website visitors a virtual tour of your space.